martinlarsalbert/Prediction-of-roll-motion-using-fully-nonlinear-potential-flow-and-Ikedas-method/README.md

 ## Note!
 Some of the dependencies and the data used in this repo are unfortunatelly not open source.

+# Setup
 ## .env
 place a file called *.env* in the root of this repo containing the environmental variable for the database password.
 Simply add: password="..."

+## nbstripout
+Use a pre-commit filter called [nbstripout](https://github.com/kynan/nbstripout) to clean the output from the notebooks, if they contain sensitive information.

 Project Organization
 ------------